Kerning: Kerning tools

 Font editors allow the user to modify the properties of a font, including its kerning table (if the font license permits it).
 They accomplish this by modifying the table found in the actual font file.
 The user can change the kerning value in existing pairs, or add new pairs.

 A few desktop publishing systems allow the user to change or add kerning pairs without modifying the font file itself.
 The system merely applies to the user's document the new kerning values, in place of the values found in the font file.

 Whether modifying the font file with a font editor or overriding it in a particular system, the user is limited to the existing kerning features.
 Thus, if one needs features like optical kerning, or contextual kerning, or kerning a pair of characters that belong to different fonts, and if the system lacks these features, other means must be employed.

 Some desktop publishing systems permit developers to create plug-ins (extensions that perform a variety of functions that the system itself lacks), and this capability has also been used for kerning.
 In general, these plug-ins permit the user to apply a kerning change automatically to a certain character pair throughout an entire document, instead of applying it by searching manually for those pairs.
 So far only basic kerning features have been implemented through plug-ins, and it is unclear whether the more advanced features can be effectively implemented in this manner.

 Instead of adding functionality to a desktop publishing system, a different approach is to export the document and process it outside that system.
 Any kerning features can then be applied to the document using tools ranging from ordinary text editors to programs specially developed for this task.
 The modified document is then imported back into the desktop publishing system.
 Many systems permit this operation, either by converting the document with import and export functions, or by making their internal document format an open standard.
 The benefit of this approach is that some complex typesetting functions that may be hard to implement through plug-ins (kerning in particular) may be relatively easy to implement through separate tools.

 Kerning in browsers

 The CSS property text-rendering: optimizeLegibility; enables kerning in Firefox, Chrome, Safari, Opera, and the Android Browser.
 Another CSS property, font-feature-settings, also enables kerning in Internet Explorer 10+, Chrome, Edge, Firefox, and the Android Browser.
-There is also a proposed CSS3 property font-kerning, but it is only supported in Firefox (prefixed with -moz-), Chrome and Opera (prefixed with -webkit- in both) and in Internet Explorer starting at version 10.
-The CSS3 draft suggests that kerning should always be enabled for OpenType fonts.
+There is also a CSS3 property font-kerning, which is supported in the major browsers.
+The CSS3 recommendation suggests that kerning should always be enabled for OpenType fonts.

 Some critics have proposed to replace (at least some) OpenType-style GPOS kerning with spacer glyphs using OpenType's Glyph Substitution Table (GSUB).